mia-platform/documentation/docs/getting-started/tutorials/microservice-from-docker-image.md

 sidebar_label: Create a Microservice from a Docker Image
 ---

 In this tutorial, we will create and expose a service to the outside of the cluster using the Mia-Platform Console.
 We will start with a pre-packaged Docker image.
-The service will expose a route `/compute-salary?name`, which, given a name, will calculate its salary and return it in the response.
+The service will expose a route that returns the timestamp of the API invocation.

 ## What we will build

-We will create a new microservice using the Docker image `nexus.mia-platform.eu/academy/salary:latest`.
-This image exposes the route `/compute-salary?name`, which, when given a name in the query parameters, returns the salary of the specified person based on a specific calculation.
+We will create a new microservice using the Docker image `registry.k8s.io/e2e-test-images/agnhost:2.39`.
+The service will expose a route that returns the timestamp of the API invocation.

 ## Prerequisites

 Before starting, we will assume that, you already have a clean project in Mia-Platform Console.
 To know how to create a project on Mia-Platform Console, read [this guide](/console/project-configuration/create-a-project.mdx).

+To follow this tutorial correctly, it is necessary to have configured a Docker Registry within the Mia-Platform Console.
+To learn how to configure a Docker Registry, please follow [this](/console/project-configuration/docker-registry-configuration.md) guide.

 The project must: